 Tso Moriri Lake in Ladakh is a giant when it comes to natural beauty with its deep blue waters and lush green surroundings.
-One of the biggest attractions of a trip to Ladakh, it is a must-visit place for anyone planning a trip to the region.
-It is located at a distance of 220 kilometers from Leh and can be easily be reached by public transport as well.
+One of the biggest attractions of Ladakh, it is a must-visit place for anyone planning a trip to the region.
+It is located at a distance of 220 kilometers from Leh and can be easily reached by public transport as well.

 About Tso Moriri Lake

-Pangong Tso is bigger in size than Tso Moriri but is divided between India and China; which makes Tso Moriri the largest of the high altitude lakes entirely within India.
+Pangong Tso is bigger in size than Tso Moriri but is divided between India and China.
+This makes Tso Moriri the largest of the high-altitude lakes entirely within India.
 The lake is about 26 kilometers in length and 3 to 5 kilometers in width.

 It is usually referred to as a freshwater lake which is not completely true.
 Its water is slightly salty but hard to notice while drinking due to which it is perceived as freshwater.

 The lake is fed by water from melting snow and springs and currently has no outlet.
 It is accessible by road only during summer when both the highways leading to Ladakh are open.

 The internal road from Leh to Karzok however remains open throughout the year.
 So if you were catching a flight to Leh, you can visit Tso Moriri in all 12 months.

 How to Plan a Trip from Leh to Tso Moriri

 There are several ways that you can include Tso Moriri in your itinerary.
 You can either plan to travel to the lake directly from Leh and return the next day.
 Or you can also travel directly between both Pangong Lake and Tso Moriri via the Chushul route.

 A third way is to arrive in Karzok from Leh and then continue straight to Manali from there.
 No manner how you chose to reach here though, a night stay in Karzok comes highly recommended.